Find Happiness in Sewing a Potholder, a Small and Satisfying Project

 For batting, I consider what I have on hand.
 I have left over scrap batting, worn out bath towels, scraps of fleece fabric, an old jacket made of thick fleece that had a broken zipper and would have otherwise been thrown out.
 Often, I use more than one layer material for batting.
 I like the finished thickness of one layer of old bath towel and one layer of fleece fabric used together in the back piece of the potholder, and then in the same potholder, only one layer of towel in the front of the potholder.

-What matters is the thickness.
+Thickness of the potholder matters.
 Bear in mind, if you get too carried away with making a really thick potholder, you may have trouble sewing through all the layers.
 Make it thick enough so you won’t burn your hands when you use it, but not so thick that your sewing machine will rebel while sewing it.

 First Cut